 The pilot was overseen by a short-term working group, comprising sparqs staff and representatives from each of the participating colleges and universities.
 This ensured the active engagement of the institutions in the development of all aspects of the research design and, ultimately, created a questionnaire and methodology that are fit for purpose.
 We also liaised with the Equality Challenge Unit throughout the early developmental stages of the project, drawing on their experience and expertise.

 The pilot was highly successful and we are now working in partnership with Advance HE (formerly the Equality Challenge Unit), to roll the project out to all interested institutions.
 We began with an introductory rollout event on the afternoon of Tuesday 26th June 2018, attended by three colleges and six universites.
 The event was aimed at anyone with an interest in this work and the capacity to take it forward within their college or university – institution or students’ association staff, as well as student officers.

-For more information on this area of work, please contact Hannah Clarke.
+For more information on this area of work, please contact Megan Brown.